osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Reduced armslevel from 2 to 1
         - M2 Machinegun:
             - Increased size of the bullets by 50%, they're still small but more visible
-            - Reduced damage the bullets do during shield collisions to 33%
+            - Reduced damage the bullets do during shield collisions to 33% of shield value
             - Reduced damage of the shells from 0.4 to 0.2 (total damage from 200 to 100)
+            - Now has a somewhat random spread pattern instead of hard-coded
+        - Shotgun:
+            - Increased amount of projectiles from 5 to 6
+            - Decreased damage during shield collisions from 50% to 20% of shield value
+            - Decreased damage done per pellet from 0.25 to 0.2 (total damage from 125 to 120)
+            - Pellets now have a somewhat random spread pattern
         - Suicide Bomb:
             - Reduced the size of the crater (but not damage range) considerably
             - Added flaming debris